marekmensa/vue-dd-form/README.md

       }
 ```

-For instance, if we wanted to have header and sub-header on the left side of the screen and items on the right, the descriptions would look as follows:
+If we wanted, for instance, to have header and sub-header on the left side of the screen and items on the right, the descriptions would look as follows:

 ```jsx
 programme[*].header: { type: 'text' },